 Improve Your Team’s People Skills

 People skills are essential for sales representatives on the trade show floor.
-Having a team of booth staffers who possess the ability to understand, relate to and interact with different types of people will undoubtedly help your brand at an event, and will help strengthen your trade show ROI.
+Having a team of booth staffers who possess the ability to understand, relate to and interact with different types of people will undoubtedly help your brand at an event, and will help increase trade show ROI.

 Tips for Improving People Skills: